 When a young woman appears to split into four different versions of herself, protagonist and behavioral psychologist Garrett Adams must decide what is vision, what is science, and what is delusion.

-LAUREL BRETT a refugee from the 1960s, was born in Manhattan in the middle of the last century.
+LAUREL BRETT, a refugee from the 1960s, was born in Manhattan in the middle of the last century.
 Her passionate interest in the arts and social justice led her to a PhD and a long career as a community college professor.
 She expanded her award-winning dissertation on Thomas Pynchon’s work into a groundbreaking analysis, Disquiet on the Western Front: World War II and Postmodern Fiction, which was published by Cambridge Scholars.
 She lives in Port Jefferson, New York.
-The Schrödinger Girl is her latest novel.
+The Schrödinger Girl is her debut novel.